MystenLabs/sui/doc/move.md

-In order for a Move struct type to define a Sui object type such `Coin`, its definition must include the `id` field of `VersionedID` type (which struct type defined in the ID [module](../sui_programmability/framework/sources/ID.move)), and must also have the `key` ability used to enforce existence of the `id` field.
-Abilities of a Move struct are listed after the `has` keyword in the struct definition, and their existence (or lack thereof) helps enforcing various properties on a definition or on instances of a given struct - for example the `store` ability allows instances of a given struct to be persisted in Sui's distributed ledger (you can read more about struct abilities in Move [here](https://github.com/diem/move/blob/main/language/documentation/book/src/abilities.md))
+In order for a Move struct type to define a Sui object type such `Coin`, its first field must be `id: VersionedID` (`VersionedID` is a struct type defined in the ID [module](../sui_programmability/framework/sources/ID.move)), and must also have the `key` (which allows the object to be persisted in Sui's global storage).
+Abilities of a Move struct are listed after the `has` keyword in the struct definition, and their existence (or lack thereof) helps enforcing various properties on a definition or on instances of a given struct (you can read more about struct abilities in Move [here](https://github.com/diem/move/blob/main/language/documentation/book/src/abilities.md))

 The reason that the `Coin` struct can represent different types of